ten14301/nodejs-express-with-mongoDB/README.md

 # nodejs-express-with-mongoDB
-This repository is intended for learning Node.js, Express, and MongoDB.
+This repositorie is intended for learning Node.js, Express, and MongoDB.